Šimon Nemec: New Jersey Devils (2023–2026)

-Following the 2021–22 Slovak Extraliga season, Nemec was seen as one of the top defensive prospects heading into the 2022 NHL Entry Draft and debated alongside Czech David Jiříček as the defenceman to be taken first.
+Following the 2021–22 Slovak Extraliga season, Nemec was seen as one of the top defensive prospects heading into the 2022 NHL entry draft and debated alongside Czech David Jiříček as the defenceman to be taken first.
 Throughout the year, multiple scouts considered him a top five selection.
-On 7 July 2022, he was selected second overall by the New Jersey Devils, after fellow countryman Juraj Slafkovský was selected first overall by the Montreal Canadiens, thus becoming the two highest drafted Slovak-born players in the NHL Entry Draft history.
+On 7 July 2022, he was selected second overall by the New Jersey Devils, after fellow countryman Juraj Slafkovský was selected first overall by the Montreal Canadiens, thus becoming the two highest drafted Slovak-born players in the NHL entry draft history.
 It was only the second time in history that a single European nation had the top two selections in the draft, after Russia in 2004.
 On 14 July, Nemec signed a three-year, entry-level contract with the Devils.

 Nemec made the move to North America for the 2022–23 season, spending the entirety of the campaign with the Devils' American Hockey League (AHL) affiliate, the Utica Comets, and recording 12 goals and 22 assists in 65 games.

 On 1 December 2023, the Devils recalled Nemec.
 He made his NHL debut that night, recording two assists in a 6–3 loss to the San Jose Sharks.
 He scored his first NHL goal on 7 December, the game-winner in a 2–1 victory over the Seattle Kraken.
-On 25 April 2025, during the 2025 Stanley Cup Playoffs, Nemec scored the game-winning goal in the second overtime of game three in the Devils' first-round series against the Carolina Hurricanes.
+On 25 April 2025, during the 2025 Stanley Cup playoffs, Nemec scored the game-winning goal in the second overtime of game three in the Devils' first-round series against the Carolina Hurricanes.

-Nemec recorded his first career hat trick and recorded the overtime game-winner in a 4–3 victory against the Chicago Blackhawks on 12 November 2025.
+Nemec recorded his first career hat trick and recorded the overtime game-winner in a 4–3 victory against the Chicago Blackhawks on 12 November 2025, becoming the youngest defenceman in NHL history to score a hat trick and an overtime winner in the same game.

+Calgary Flames (2026–present)

+On 23 June 2026, Nemec, along with Maxim Tsyplakov, was traded to the Calgary Flames in exchange for two conditional first-round picks, a 2026 second-round pick and prospect Étienne Morin.
+As a restricted free agent, Nemec was later signed to a five-year, $36.25 million contract extension with the Flames on 6 July.